Little Warrior by Lisa Engelken

 In addition, Caravan includes “From the Earth,” a new lyric version of Freddie Hubbard’s jazz-funk classic Red Clay.
 Mr. Hubbard recorded the landmark Red Clay album 40 years ago, and Lisa was inspired to revisit its title track.
 She is grateful to have received Mr. Hubbard’s personal review and permission to release “From the Earth” – one of the last works approved by the late-great trumpeter himself.

-Tune in to SIRIUS JAZZ CHANNEL to hear CARAVAN!
+Tune in to SIRIUS JAZZ CHANNEL to hear both CARAVAN and LITTLE WARRIOR!

 BOOKING & INFORMATION: email@example.com